KWCourtney/ux-portfolio-site/case-studies/customer-onboarding.md

         </li>
         <li>
             <h4>Symptomatic Redundancy: The "Onboarding Team" Workaround</h4>
             <div class="content">Process mapping revealed that the "Onboarding Team" was a costly workaround.
-Their main job was fixing account setups from Sales — rework caused by upstream process issues.
+Their main job was fixing account setups from Sales.
 They added no value, but existed to patch flaws that should've been solved earlier.
 This became clear only after mapping the full process <span class="fig-reference">(Fig 3)</span>.</div>
         </li>
     </ul>
 </div>